valkey-io/valkey-doc/docs/manual/patterns/bulk-loading.md

 However this is not a very reliable way to perform mass import because netcat does not really know when all the data was transferred and can't check for errors.
-In 2.6 or later versions of Valkey the `redis-cli` utility supports a new mode called **pipe mode** that was designed in order to perform bulk loading.
+In 2.6 or later versions of Valkey the `valkey-cli` utility supports a new mode called **pipe mode** that was designed in order to perform bulk loading.

 Using the pipe mode the command to run looks like the following:

-    cat data.txt | redis-cli --pipe
+    cat data.txt | valkey-cli --pipe

 That will produce an output similar to this: